Yondubuntu/Yondubuntu/README.md

 I m studying now in Purdue University

-I am originally in the Department of Computer Engineering at Yonsei University Mirae campus .
+I am originally in the Department of Computer Engineering at Yonsei University Mirae campus .<br>
+Minor major in venture Science  in Sinchon campus.

-My skill stack is C language and Python language
+My skill stack is C language , Java ,Javascript , and Python

 Welcome to my Git Hub 😽.